wp-plugins/cpt-onomies/readme.txt

 === CPT-onomies: Using Custom Post Types as Taxonomies ===
 Contributors: bamadesigner
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=bamadesigner%40gmail%2ecom&lc=US&item_name=Rachel%20Carden%20%28CPT%2donomies%29&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: custom post type, custom, post, post type, types, tax, taxonomy, taxonomies, cpt-onomy, cpt-onomies, cptonomies, custom post type taxonomies, custom post type as taxonomy, custom post types as taxonomies, relationships, relate
+Tags: custom post type, custom, post, post type, types, tax, taxonomy, taxonomies, cpt-onomy, cpt-onomies, cptonomies, custom post type taxonomies, custom post type as taxonomy, custom post types as taxonomies, relationships, relate, multisite
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 1.2.1
+Stable tag: 1.3

-Use your custom post types as taxonomies and create relationships between your posts, just as you would create taxonomy relationships.
+Use your custom post types as taxonomies.
+Create powerful relationships between your posts and, therefore, powerful content.

 == Description ==

-*CPT-onomies* is a WordPress plugin that allows you to create relationships between your posts by using your custom post type post titles as taxonomy terms.
-CPT-onomies work like regular WordPress taxonomies and share the same taxonomy functions, like [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()").
+*CPT-onomies* is a **multisite compatible** WordPress plugin that allows you to create very powerful taxonomies and, therefore, very powerful relationships between your posts.
+CPT-onomies are Custom-Post-Type powered taxonomies that function just like regular WordPress taxonomies, even allowing you to use core WordPress taxonomy functions, such as [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()"). *[Check out the CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") to see which core WordPress taxonomy functions work and when you'll need to access the plugin's CPT-onomy functions.*

 CPT-onomies includes a custom post type manager, allowing you to create custom post types and register CPT-onomies **without touching one line of code!**

+**If you're running a WordPress multisite network**, you can register your custom post types/CPT-onomies across your entire network OR on a site-by-site selection.
+All from one screen!

 *If you're already using a plugin, or theme, that creates custom post types, don't worry, CPT-onomies is all-inclusive.* **Any registered custom post type can be used as a CPT-onomy.**

 = What Is A CPT-onomy? =

-A CPT-onomy is a taxonomy built of custom post type post titles.
-"Attach" your CPT-onomy to other post types and create relationships between your posts, just as you would create taxonomy relationships.
+A CPT-onomy is a Custom-Post-Type-powered taxonomy that functions just like a regular WordPress taxonomy, using your post titles as your taxonomy terms.
+"Attach", or register, your CPT-onomy to any post type and create relationships between your posts, just as you would create taxonomy relationships.
+Need to associate a CPT-onomy term with its post?
+No problem! **The CPT-onomy term's term ID is the same as the post ID.**

 = Is CPT-onomy An Official WordPress Term? =